The Invisible Band

-The Invisible Band is the third studio album by the Scottish rock band Travis, produced by Nigel Godrich.
+The Invisible Band is the third studio album by Scottish rock band Travis, produced by Nigel Godrich.
 It was released on 11 June 2001 in the United Kingdom by Independiente and a day later in the United States by Epic Records.
-The songwriter, Fran Healy, said the title referred to the band's status of having famous songs, but not being famous themselves.
+Frontman Fran Healy said the title of the album referred to the band's status of having famous songs, but not being famous themselves.
+It was supported by the release of its lead single, "Sing", which received critical acclaim from music critics and achieved strong chart positions, including reaching the top ten of the national singles charts in France, Scotland, Norway, Ireland and the United Kingdom.
+The second single, "Side" was released three months following the album in September, and also achieved strong chart positions and acclaim.

-The Invisible Band spent four weeks at the top of the UK Albums Chart, selling more copies in that time than their previous album, The Man Who (1999), achieved in six months.
+A third and final single, "Flowers in the Window", was released in March 2002.
+The Invisible Band debuted atop the UK Albums Charts where it spent a total of four weeks.
+Likewise, it debuted atop the Scottish Albums Charts where it remained for six weeks, before returning to the top spot in October.
+In the United Kingdom, it sold 1.2 million copies, earning it a 4x Platinum certification from the British Phonographic Industry (BPI).
+It also achieved commercial success internationally, reaching the top of the national albums charts in both Norway and Ireland, and reaching the top ten in the likes of Austria, Germany, New Zealand, Sweden, Switzerland and Italy, whilst in the United States, it peaked at number thirty-nine on the Billboard 200.

+Regarded as one of the "era defining" albums of the 2000s, NME described the album as "self-consciously downbeat and rustic".
+It was ranked by Q was one of the best albums of the year, and its success lead to the band being awarded the Brit Award for British Group for the second time in their career.
+The album was also nominated for Brit Award for British Album of the Year in 2002, with No Angel by Dido being the eventual winner of the award.

 Recording

 The Invisible Band was recorded at Ocean Way Recording, Los Angeles.
 It was produced by Nigel Godrich, who also produced the previous Travis record, The Man Who (1999).
 According to the Travis songwriter, Fran Healy, Godrich arrived for the sessions in a bad mood.
 Healy said Godrich was frustrated after the gruelling recording sessions for Radiohead's albums Kid A and Amnesiac, and so "took it out on us because he couldn't take it out on Radiohead".

 Godrich was strict with Travis and rejected their initial work, which they found dispiriting.
 Eventually, after a serious argument, the mood settled.
 Healy felt it was good for Godrich to work with "melodic" bands such as Travis as well as more experimental acts such as Radiohead.
 The group began to make progress after a session experimenting with unusual instruments such as a tanpura.